jagregory/abrash-black-book/README.md

 # Michael Abrash's Graphics Programming Black Book

-This is the source for an ebook version of Michael Abrash's Black Book of Graphics Programming (Special Edition), originally published in 1997 and [released online for free in 2001](http://www.drdobbs.com/parallel/graphics-programming-black-book/184404919).
+This is the source for an ebook version of Michael Abrash's Black Book of Graphics Programming (Special Edition), originally published in 1997 and [released online for free in 2001](http://www.drdobbs.com/parallel/graphics-programming-black-book/184404919) (original link now broken, [Internet Archive link](https://web.archive.org/web/20190706123029/http://www.drdobbs.com/parallel/graphics-programming-black-book/184404919)).

 Reproduced with blessing of Michael Abrash, converted and maintained by [James Gregory](mailto:james@jagregory.com).